Thierry Baudet

-Thierry Henri Philippe Baudet ([ˈtɕɛri boːˈdɛ(t), - bʌuˈdɛ(t)]; born 28 January 1983) is a Dutch far-right politician, author and self-declared conspiracy theorist.
-He is the founder and leader of Forum for Democracy (FvD), and has been a member of the House of Representatives since 2017.
-He also serves as the party's parliamentary leader.
-He is a controversial politician due to his political views, his promotion of conspiracy theories and disinformation, and his use of personal attacks against his opponents.
+Thierry Henri Philippe Baudet ([ˈtɕɛri boːˈdɛ(t), - bʌuˈdɛ(t)]; born 28 January 1983) is a Dutch politician, author, and self-declared conspiracy theorist.
+He is the founder and leader of Forum for Democracy (FvD), for which he has been a member of the House of Representatives since 2017, with the exception of his paternity leave.

 Early life

-Baudet was born in Heemstede into a family of partial Walloon ancestry.
+Baudet was born in Heemstede into a family of partial Huguenot ancestry.
+His forefather, Pierre Joseph Baudet, immigrated to the Batavian Republic in 1795 when his home in Hainaut was annexed by the French Republic, fleeing from conscription into the French Army.
+Baudet's great-great-grandmother, Ernestine van Heemskerck, was born in the Dutch East Indies and was of partly Indonesian parentage.

-Baudet attended a Haarlem gymnasium, a college preparatory school with compulsory Latin and Ancient Greek.
+Baudet attended the Latin School of Haarlem, a college preparatory school with compulsory Latin and Ancient Greek.
 His first degree, from the University of Amsterdam, was in history, and from 2007 to 2012 he was a PhD student at Leiden University, where in 2012 he graduated as a Doctor of Philosophy with a thesis on national identity, European identity, and multiculturalism.
-The dissertation was directed by Leiden professor Paul Cliteur and the British philosopher Roger Scruton and was published in Dutch as The Attack on the Nation-State.
-An English translation was also published, called The Significance of Borders.
+The dissertation was directed by Leiden professor Paul Cliteur and the British philosopher Roger Scruton, and was published in Dutch as De aanval op de natiestaat (The Attack on the Nation-State).

 Career

 Baudet was a post-doctoral fellow at Tilburg University in 2013.
 He also wrote a newspaper column in NRC Handelsblad from 2011 to 2012.
 In 2016, he founded the Forum for Democracy (FvD, Forum voor Democratie), which became a political party, and he was elected along with Theo Hiddema to the House of Representatives in the 2017 general election.

-Baudet had his personal piano installed in his parliamentary office in the Hague.
+Baudet had his personal piano installed in his parliamentary office in The Hague.
 In 2018, he said that his current girlfriend was an Iranian refugee.

-In 2018, he was awarded the Prize for Liberty by the Flemish classical-liberal think tank Libera!.
+Also in 2018, he was awarded the Prize for Liberty by the Flemish classical-liberal think tank Libera!.

+On 26 October 2023, Baudet was assaulted with an umbrella upon his arrival at Ghent University.
+On 20 November 2023, he was hospitalised after being attacked with a bottle at a cafe in Groningen.

+Baudet stepped down from the House of Representatives on 12 January 2025 for his paternity leave.
+He was replaced by Lidewij de Vos, and he plans to return on 3 March 2025.